 The Antibody Registry gives researchers a way to universally identify antibodies used in their research.
 The Antibody Registry assigns unique and persistent identifiers to each antibody so that they can be referenced within publications.
-These identifiers only point to a single antibody, this allows the antibody used in your methods section to be identified by humans and search engines.
+These identifiers only point to a single antibody or kit, this allows the antibody used in your methods section to be identified by humans and search engines.

 Integration with The Journal of Comparative Neurology